Delos-343/Thesis-LATR/README.md

 </p>

-You can access the publication [here](http://repository.its.ac.id/id/eprint/117808).
+You can access the published paper [here](http://repository.its.ac.id/id/eprint/117808).

 ![fig2](/assets/fig2.png)